BuzzFeed: Acquisitions and stock listing

+By March 2026 the stock price had fallen under $1 again to around $0.66-0.75 a share, and Nasdaq again threatened to delist the stock.

 Divestitures

 In February 2024, BuzzFeed announced the sale of Complex to NTWRK, a livestream shopping platform, even as it would retain some popular franchises.
 At the same time, it reportedly considered selling Tasty, a social media food brand.
 The moves marked a retreat for the company after its December 2021 public listing done to finance acquisitions and came during a difficult period for media companies.
 It also announced layoffs.
 In July 2024, the company sold travel-brand Bring Me! to media publisher LOST iN.
-In December 2024, BuzzFeed sold First We Feast, which produces the show Hot Ones, for $82.5 million to a consortium of Investors.
+In December 2024, BuzzFeed sold First We Feast, which produces the show Hot Ones, for $82.5 million to a consortium of investors.
+According to Reuters, in early 2024 British media group The Independent reportedly discussed a multi-year agreement to acquire control of BuzzFeed and HuffPost's operations in the UK and Ireland.

+Film

+In 2014, BuzzFeed launched a motion picture division, initially led by Ze Frank.
+Pulp Fiction producer Michael Shamberg and comedian-director Jordan Peele joined in advisory roles.
+In 2016, Jim Parsons was cast as BuzzFeed reporter Matt Stopera in what was to be BuzzFeed's first narrative film, Brother Orange.
+The movie, based on a viral BuzzFeed article, was eventually released as a documentary in 2025.
+BuzzFeed Motion Picture Group, later renamed BuzzFeed Studios, releases BuzzFeed's films.
+In 2024, Richard Alan Reid became president of BuzzFeed Studios.